spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/in-appengine/index.md

   image_path="./gcs-bucket-source-code-artifact.png"
 %}

-## Artifacts Referencing Docker Images From GCR
+## Artifacts referencing Docker images from GCR

 To use an artifact to reference docker images stored in Google Container Registry, set the Server Group's Source Type to "Container Image" and set the "Resolve URL" field to "via pipeline artifact".